Toward Falsifying Causal Graphs Using a Permutation-Based Test: Discussion

 \section{Discussion}

 In this work we addressed the lack of a suitable metric to evaluate an estimated DAG on observed data.
-To this end we discussed two existing absolute metrics that, without a baseline comparison, are difficult to interpret.
-We therefore proposed two novel metrics, one based on generated samples and one based on node-permutations of the given DAG.
-We found the former to be unsuitable without strong assumptions and argued in favour of the latter.
-This metric comprises two tests which measure first, how characteristic a given graph is in the sense that it is falsifiable by testing CIs and second, whether the given graph is significantly better than a random one in terms of CIs.

-\ch{Some limitations remain which should be addressed in future studies: For very large graphs, our metric is computationally costly as those may entail thousands of CIs.
-Even though caching computed p-values can significantly speed up computation, it may still be infeasible to evaluate for some very large real-world graphs.
-Further discussion and analysis of the runtime of our method are discussed in \suppref{sec:app_algorithms}.
-In future studies, we aim to provide specific suggestions for local improvements of the edges that go beyond the simple report of the triplets that result in LMC violations.}
+To this end we discussed an existing absolute metric that, without a baseline comparison, is difficult to interpret.